microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   4. On-board LED is configured by setting RF3 as output pin.
   ![Pin Configuration for PIC18F57Q43](Images/Application_Pin_Setting.png)

-  5. Delay timer used to add delay for LED toggling.
+  5. Delay timer is used to add delay for LED toggling.
   ![Delay driver](Images/App_Delay_Driver.PNG)

   6. Press 'Generate Button' to generate the project code.
 Make sure the generation is completed successfully.